andgineer/TRegExpr/docs/regexp_syntax.rst

 string within the sequence ``\x0D\x0A``, but matchs the empty string within the sequence ``\x0A\x0D``.

-Multiline processing can be easely tuned for Your own purpose with help of TRegExpr properties
+Multiline processing can be easely tuned for your own purpose with help of TRegExpr properties
 `LineSeparators <tregexpr_interface.html#lineseparators>`__ and
 `LinePairedSeparator <tregexpr_interface.html#linepairedseparator>`__,
-You can use only Unix style separators ``\n`` or only DOS/Windows style ``\r\n`` or mix them together (as described above and used by default) or define Your own line separators!
+you can use only Unix style separators ``\n`` or only DOS/Windows style ``\r\n`` or mix them together (as described above and used by default) or define your own line separators!

 Metacharacters - predefined classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~